visdesignlab/loon-utils/README.md

 ## Contributing

-To help develop or add conversion tools, open an issue or submit a descriptive pull request.
+To help develop or add conversion tools, open an issue or submit a descriptive pull request [here](https://github.com/visdesignlab/loon-utils)